[overview]

 **Tera Price range**: 19-20 points

-**Overview**: Boasting an elite speed stat, strong utility movepool, solid offensive capabilities, and solid typing, Tornadus-T can fit on nearly any draft or team structure and succeed.
-This Pokemon’s incredible versatility and extreme consistency in terms of impacting battles are the bread and butter that place Tornadus-T at the top of draft boards.
-On top of that, it is the best Tera Captain currently, being able to utilize it to the highest degree to patch up its middling offences and circumvent common checks by swapping to a type that will check most foes in return.
-All of this makes Tornadus-T an excellent tera captain and an incredibly fast threat which is amazing for any draft squad.
+**Overview**: Boasting an elite speed stat, strong utility movepool, solid offensive capabilities, amazing ability in Regenerator, and solid typing, Tornadus-T is a very versatile and consistent Pokemon that can fit on nearly any draft or team structure and succeed.
+This pokemon is the best Tera Captain in the format, being able to utilize it to the highest degree to patch up its middling offences and circumvent common checks by swapping to a type that will check most foes in return.
+On the contrary, Tornadus-T has a few flaws in that it tends to rely on powerful yet inaccurate moves to increase its underwhelming initial strength and struggles with Stealth Rock so it prefers to tera as soon as possible so it can use more offensive items.
+Overall, Tornadus-T is a must-pick for the best mix of utility and power even with its problems.

 Common Roles